bubshayz/libraries/docs/intro.md

 # Installation

-My open sourced Roblox modules can be installed via [Wally](https://wally.run/) *only*.
+My open-sourced Roblox modules can be installed via [Wally](https://wally.run/) *only*.

 ## Wally Setup

-Once Wally is installed, run `wally init` on your project directory, and then add the various open sourced modules that you need, as wally dependencies.
+Once Wally is installed, run `wally init` on your project directory, and then add the various open-sourced modules that you need, as wally dependencies.
 For e.g, the following may be a `wally.toml` file for a project that includes a `number` wally package:

 ```toml